EmbeddedEmerson/keras-tuning/readme.md

 * Time - training time in hours:minutes to achieve stated accuracy
 * Top-1 - Top 1 accuracy of trained model when evaluated using test data
 * Top-5 - Top 5 accuracy of trained model when evaluated using test data
-* Keras - characteristics of the Keras model, in this case Vgg16
+* Keras - characteristics of the Keras model, in this case Vgg16.
+Source: [Keras Applications](https://keras.io/applications/).

 ### Resnet50